-Riggan Thomson (Michael Keaton) has a dream: he wants to revive his career on Broadway with an ambitious play and finally experience the appreciation as an artist he has been denied until now.
-Because he could celebrate big commercial successes as a leading actor in the movies and the superhero "Birdman" in former times.
-But he didn't get any real recognition for his acting achievements.
-That's about to change.
-But shortly before the premiere of the piece everything that can go wrong seems to go wrong.
-The financial means are exhausted and one of the actors is seriously injured during the rehearsals.
-We need an adequate replacement.
-Leading actress Lesley (Naomi Watts) and his producer Jake (Zach Galifianakis) persuade Riggan to hire the extremely popular but also very eccentric Mike Shiner (Edward Norton).
-Mike's unpredictable behavior doesn't make preparations for the premiere any easier.
-But Riggan can't be so easily persuaded to prove himself in front of his audience, his critics, his friends, his family and above all in front of himself…
+Riggan Thomson (Michael Keaton) has a dream: with an ambitious play, he wants to revive his career on Broadway and finally experience the appreciation as an artist that has so far eluded him.
+For it is true that he was previously able to celebrate great commercial success as a leading actor in the films and the superheroes Birdman.
+But he has not received any real recognition for his acting achievements.
+That is about to change.
+But just before the play's premiere, everything that can go wrong seems to go wrong.
+The financial resources are exhausted and one of the actors is seriously injured during rehearsals.
+Adequate replacements must be found.
+Riggan is persuaded by leading lady Lesley (Naomi Watts) and his producer Jake (Zach Galifianakis) to hire the extremely popular but also very eccentric Mike Shiner (Edward Norton).
+Mike's erratic behavior doesn't make the preparations for the premiere any easier.
+But Riggan is not so easily dissuaded from proving himself to his audience, critics, friends, family, and most importantly, himself.

-With "Birdman" the Mexican director Alejandro G. Iñárritu has staged a fascinating glimpse behind the scenes of Broadway, which is difficult to put into one category.
-The film is satire, drama, slapstick and romance in equal measure - and yet somehow also nothing of all that.
-With a very special staging style, Iñárritu manages to create something very special, which defies any clear categorisation.
-This effect is primarily achieved by the great camera work, which definitely deserves an Oscar.
-Because through skillful pans, crazy camera movements and unrecognizable cuts the feeling arises that this film consists of a single long shot.
-The realization of temporal and spatial leaps alone is so fascinating that you simply have to see it for yourself.
+With Birdman, Mexican director Alejandro G. Iñárritu has directed a fascinating behind-the-scenes look at Broadway that is difficult to put into one category.
+The film is equal parts satire, drama, slapstick and romance - and yet somehow also none of the above.
+With a very particular staging style, Iñárritu manages to create something all its own that defies any clear categorization.
+This effect is achieved primarily through the superb camerawork, which definitely deserved an Oscar.
+Through clever panning shots, crazy tracking shots and unrecognizable cuts, it feels as if this film consists of one long take.
+The implementation of temporal and spatial jumps alone is so mesmerizingly realized that you simply have to see it for yourself.

-Besides the visual level that makes "Birdman" truly unique, the film also lives from a great cast of actors.
-Whether Zach Galifianakis ("Hangover"), Emma Stone, Naomi Watts or Amy Ryan - they all deliver top performances here, no matter how big or small their roles are.
-But the real stars of the film are without a doubt Edward Norton and Michael Keaton.
-Keaton, who seems predestined for this role due to his "Batman" past and the subsequent career break, probably delivers the best and most significant performance of his career.
-And even though he repeatedly claims in interviews that he has nothing in common with Riggan in his private life, you really get the feeling that he lives this role.
-He plays the fallen Hollywood star in search of artistic integrity and recognition with such fervour that as a spectator you can't help but be captivated by it.
-But Edward Norton is also incredibly good as an actor with too much ego and a good portion of self-irony, which leads to some of the funniest moments of the movie.
+Besides the visuals that make Birdman truly unique, the film also thrives on a great ensemble of actors.
+Both Zach Galifianakis (Hangover), Emma Stone, Naomi Watts or Amy Ryan - they all deliver best performances here, no matter how big or small their roles are.
+But the real stars of the film are undoubtedly Edward Norton and Michael Keaton.
+Keaton, whose Batman past and subsequent career setback seems to have made him just about predestined for this role, delivers probably the best and most significant performance of his career here.
+And even though he repeatedly claims in interviews to have nothing in common with Riggan in his personal life, you really get the feeling that he lives this role.
+He plays the fallen Hollywood star in search of artistic integrity and recognition with such fervor that as a viewer you can't help but be captivated by it.
+But Edward Norton is also incredibly good as an actor equipped with a bit too big an ego, and with a fair amount of self-deprecation that leads to some of the film's funniest moments.

-Although "Birdman" deservedly could be called a masterpiece because of the script, the visual style and the actors, it has to be said that it's not a movie for the masses.
-The purely dialogue-driven events, the somewhat exhausting soundtrack and the story's subject matter probably appeal to far less viewers than one of Riggan's early (fictive) "Birdman" movies would have managed to.
-The look behind the scenes of a Broadway production, in which oversized egos, injured vanities and empty cash registers determine everyday life, is not necessarily the stuff of which the big blockbusters are made.
-Thus, one should definitely have a penchant for artistic acting cinema in order to enjoy this film in all its glory.
-But if you get involved with it, you will undoubtedly get one of the best movies of the year (as long as this can be said already in January).
-A great example that creativity, originality and great acting can be extremely entertaining, humorous and surprising.
-But there is a very clear one: Absolutely worth seeing!!!!!
+Although Birdman could deservedly be called a masterpiece due to its script, visual style, and actors, it must also be said that it is not a film for the masses.
+The purely dialogue-driven action, the somewhat exhausting soundtrack and the subject matter of the story are likely to appeal to far fewer viewers than any of Riggan's early (fictional) Birdman films would have managed.
+The behind-the-scenes look at a Broadway production, where outsized egos, wounded vanities and empty coffers rule the day-to-day, isn't exactly the stuff of which the very big blockbusters are made.
+So you should definitely have a soft spot for artful acting cinema to enjoy this film in all its glory.
+But if you go for it, you'll undoubtedly be treated to one of the best films of the year (if that can be said in January).
+A great example that creativity, originality and great acting can also be extremely entertaining, humorous and surprising.
+For this there is a very clear: Absolutely worth seeing!!!!